 Our Medicare Advantage plans provide a full spectrum of care management programs as part of our standard plan offerings.
-Clinical programs include inpatient care management, care and condition management, specialty care management (e.g., transplant and end stage renal disease (ESRD) management), behavioral health care management, HouseCalls, Advanced Illness, and Solutions for Caregivers.
+Clinical programs include inpatient care management, care and condition management, specialty care management (e.g., transplant and end stage renal disease (ESRD) management), behavioral health care management, HouseCalls, and Advanced Illness.
 Participation by the member is encouraged, but voluntary.

 Condition management programs